curiosinty/curiosinty/README.md

 # Hello.

-I'm an OSINT industry professional focused on continuous upskilling.
+I'm an OSINT industry professional focused on continuous learning.
 I primarily focus on OSINT and cybersecurity.

 ## What is this Github for?